unm-historiography/2018-spring/Macro-to-Micro Questions/Lynsie-Questions.md

 - Both **anthropology and sociology** are concerned with understanding social structures and human behavior (_Houses_, p 111, 174).
 The study of social anthropology founded in England was profoundly influenced by Émile Durkheim, a key figure in sociology (_Houses_, p 173). **How do social anthropology, and historical sociology differ?** Should we consider them to be separate?

-- How useful are ethnohistory and the methods they use, such as **"thick description"**, invented by Clifford Geertz, to the disciple of history (_Houses_, p 177)?
+- How useful are ethnohistory and the methods they use, such as **"thick description"**, invented by Clifford Geertz, to the discipline of history (_Houses_, p 177)?
 Is there a line between symbolic interpretation and fiction?
 If so, how and where do we draw that line?

 1